skorokithakis/django-loginas/README.md

 ### URL Issues

-After loginas a user, if you are getting logged out entirely, then switch to:
+If you are getting logged out entirely after you log in as a user, switch to:

 ```python
 # urls.py